Gallery of Medals

-In Australia the earliest Service Medal was for Australians who participated in the Maori War in New Zealand in 1860 -1866.
-The tradition goes back to the British practice of awarding medals for service in battle to all ranks and was introduced in the Battle of Waterloo in 1815.
+In Australia, the earliest Service Medal was for Australians who participated in the Maori War in New Zealand in 1860 -1866.
+The tradition goes back to the British practice of awarding medals for service in a battle to all ranks and was introduced in the Battle of Waterloo in 1815.

 39th Battalion Flag

 The stencils on the flag highlight the battle honours of the 39th Battalion.

 Peace Medal & Lucky Horseshoe

 The Peace Medal from 1919 was used to commemorate the end of the war.
 This medal was one of the medals that were issued to all Australian secondary school students.
 The reverse of the medal has the following words inscribed: “The triumph of liberty and justice.”

 “Far Away But Not Forgotten.
 Australia will be There”

 The owner and maker of this lucky horseshoe are not known.
 Nor is the fate of the soldier who carried it.
 The soldier who carried this reminder of their home must have found it comforting, especially if it was made by a loved one.